jd-opensource/joylive-agent/docs/quickstart.md

 ### 1.2 Getting the Demo Program

-Compile `joylive-agent` to obtain the binary packages of each project under `joylive-demo/joylive-demo-springcloud2021`
+Compile [joylive-demo](https://github.com/jd-opensource/joylive-demo) to obtain the binary packages of each project under `joylive-demo/joylive-demo-springcloud2021`

 - Gateway